 Taking Transparency to the Next Level

 Finally, the Medina Foundation has also periodically participated in the Center for Effective Philanthropy (CEP) Grantee Perception Report (GPR).
 This is a comprehensive survey conducted by the CEP on behalf of the foundation, so grantee survey results are anonymous and aggregated.
 The GPR asks about 50 questions related to a foundation’s effectiveness, impact, responsiveness, and processes.
 This survey is widely used in the field and is based on extensive research and analysis.
 Nearly 300 funders have commissioned the GPR, and 50,000 grantees have provided their candid, anonymous perspectives.
 This allows results to be benchmarked against all respondent data, and against data from similar funders.
-Due to the considerable amount of time, effort, and resources that go into this process, foundations who participate in the survey typically do so every few years at most, but the results carry a lot of weight.
+Due to the considerable amount of time, effort, and resources that go into this process, foundations that participate in the survey typically do so every few years at most, but the results carry a lot of weight.
 The Medina Foundation’s most recent CEP survey resulted in several key adjustments to our website, guidelines, and practices, which we summarized on our website.

 Continued, Effective Communication